jbhopkins/bioxtasraw/docs/source/tutorial/s3_autocenter.rst

 #.
 In the options window, select the Image/Header Format section on the left.

 #.
-In the area on the right, set the Image format dropdown menu to “Pilatus” and the
+In the area on the right, set the Image format drop-down menu to “Pilatus” and the
     Header file format to “BioCAT, APS”.

     |options_header_png|